Jeri Massi Book Report FAQ

 Are you writing anything else?

-I write all the time, and I suggest you visit my web site to stay updated on what I am writing.
+I write all the time.
+Please visit the Books age of this site to view my latest books: http://www.jeriwho.net/books/.
 I am not as keen to be commercially published as most writers are.
 If a great opportunity from a publisher came up I would seize it, but in the last several years two publishers have approached me for further books, and I turned them both down because I didn't believe they would give me the freedom to write what I think should be written as Christian fiction.
 As long as the Lord provides me with employment, I believe that I should write according to the rules that govern Christian story-writing rather than the rules that govern commercial Christian publishing.

 Do you keep any type of journal?